Who has access to my records?

 Why does it take so long to get my diploma?

-It takes four to six weeks for the Registrar’s Office to post degrees.
+It takes four to six weeks after the end of the semester for the Registrar’s Office to post degrees.

-Students are sent an email when the degree has been posted and diplomas are then mailed to the address entered on the electronic graduation application.
+Students are sent an email when their degree has been posted.

 What are degree honors and am I eligible?